-Which agencies handle advertising for P&G?
+Which agencies handle advertising for P&G Germany?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Procter & Gamble?
-See Leading Advertisers in Germany
+Who are the competitors of P&G in Germany?
+See ranking of Leading Advertisers in Germany

 All rights reserved © Mind Advertising Ltd 1998-2018